Cassandra Lee Morris: Early career

-Morris was born in Connecticut and raised in Trumbull.
-She grew up in an Italian American family.
+Morris was born on April 19, 1982 in New Haven, Connecticut and raised in Trumbull.
+She grew up in an Italian-American family.
 She recalls her first-ever voice-over role as recording for an English as a Second Language learning cassette when she was 12.
 Her parents would occasionally pull her out of school to take her to auditions in New York City.
 When she was in middle school at around age 14, she was involved in an educational video series called Real World Science where she served as the on-screen program host as well as provide narration for the science videos being presented.
 She described her experience as good practice reading scripts, and noted that the producers at Mazzarella Media kept calling her back to do more videos, so she continued working on those through high school and college, where she would later help the company in production and script writing for other educational videos.
 She got involved in journalism when she wrote for the local newspaper The Trumbull Times where she covered high school sports.
 She graduated in 2004 from New York University with a Bachelor of Arts degree in Journalism and Mass Communications.
 In New York, she wrote for US Weekly magazine, New York Press, The Aquarian and Metro New York.
 She also worked as an associate producer and blogger on Cool in Your Code, a local television show that covered a different New York City zip code every episode.
 In 2010, she moved to the Los Angeles area, wrote for Patch.com, served as a blog writer and editor in the Prom and Formal Dances at About.com, and wrote blog articles for David's Bridal.

 Anime and cartoon voice-overs

 While in New York, she got involved in voice acting at 4Kids Entertainment and NYAV Post with English parts in anime dubs.
 Her first ever anime role was in Magical Doremi, and her first anime television role was with Yu-Gi-Oh!
 GX where she voiced Alice, and later Yubel, which was her first major anime role.
 In an interview she said that she would get instructions on how to voice the character based on a brief description and sometimes a picture of the character.
-Prior to voicing in anime, she was only aware of a few titles such as Dragon Ball Z which her brother liked, and Sailor Moon which her friends liked.
+Before voicing in anime, she was only aware of a few titles such as Dragon Ball Z which her brother liked, and Sailor Moon which her friends liked.
 She said "It's surreal because I took the original role (in Yu-Gi-Oh) because I liked the character and, of course, as an actor you want to work, but it came with this bonus of all these fans.
 It's amazing to be part of such a close-knit excited community."
 She would later voice in Pokémon as well as cartoons such as Winx Club and Chaotic.